 Dementia refers to a decline in cognitive function.
-While the term is often used to describe a specific condition, it is actually a characteristic of many types of cognitive disorders.
-One common type of dementia is Alzheimer’s disease.
+While the term is often used to describe a specific condition, it is a characteristic of many types of cognitive disorders.
+One common type of Dementia is Alzheimer’s disease.
 This degenerative disease results in a rapid decline in neurological function.
-People who suffer from Alzheimer’s disease experience memory problems, trouble remembering new information, significant changes in mood, change in personality, disorientation and difficulty interacting with others.
-Advanced stages of the condition often leave a person unable to recognize loved ones, complete basic hygiene tasks or recall information about their past.
-Alzheimer’s is ultimately a fatal condition.
+People who have this Alzheimer’s disease experience memory issues.
+These issues can be- trouble in remembering new information, significant changes in mood, change in personality, disorientation, and difficulty interacting with others.
+Advanced stages often leave a person unable to recognize loved ones, complete basic hygiene tasks, or recall information about their past.

-Some people experience another type of dementia with Alzheimer’s disease.
-An example of mixed dementia is Alzheimer’s disease and vascular dementia.
-Loss of memory is just one symptom of mixed dementia.
-People who have vascular dementia may experience a loss of motor skills that cannot be recovered over time.
+Along with Alzheimer’s disease, some people experience another type of Dementia.
+An example of mixed Dementia is Alzheimer’s disease and vascular Dementia.
+Loss of memory is just one symptom of mixed Dementia.
+People who have vascular Dementia may experience a loss of motor skills that cannot be recovered over time.

 Getting Social Security Disability Benefits for Dementia

-Whether a person is eligible for SSDI benefits when suffering from dementia depends on whether the individual meets the requirements of a listing maintained by the Social Security Administration (SSA).
-People who have Alzheimer’s will need to prove that they are experiencing frequent memory loss, disorientation or changes in behavior.
-The severity of these issues must be such that the individual has trouble doing daily tasks, interacting with others or focusing on tasks.
+Whether a person is eligible for SSDI benefits when suffering from Dementia depends on whether the individual meets the requirements of a listing maintained by the Social Security Administration (SSA).
+People who have Alzheimer’s will need to prove that they are experiencing frequent memory loss, disorientation, or changes in behavior.

-Over half of first-time applications for SSDI benefits are denied by the SSA.
-The most common reason for an application to be rejected is a lack of adequate medical evidence of disability.
-Since dementia is degenerative and affects cognitive ability, people who suffer from any type need a representative on their side when filing for SSDI benefits.
-SSDI lawyers are able to apply for benefits on behalf of their clients.
+The SSA denies over half of the first-time applications for SSDI benefits.
+The most common reason for a claim to be rejected is a lack of adequate medical evidence of disability.
+Since Dementia is degenerative and affects cognitive ability, people who suffer from any type need a representative on their side when filing for SSDI benefits.
+SSDI lawyers can apply for benefits on behalf of their clients.
 These experienced professionals understand the requirements associated with filing for benefits and will work to gather evidence and fill out paperwork.
-When SSDI benefits are needed to pay for basic necessities, it is essential to consult with an SSDI attorney.
+When SSDI benefits are needed to pay for necessities, it is essential to consult with an SSDI attorney.